top of page

 All these efforts have not been adequate in magnitude and scope.
 Despite expanded class sizes in nursing and medical schools, Georgia’s efforts haven’t been sufficient to meet healthcare workforce demands.
 Growing Undergraduate Medical Education (UME) alone isn’t enough—Graduate Medical Education (GME) must also be addressed.
 Currently, over 68% of Georgia medical graduates leave the state for residency, contributing to the physician shortage (according to the 2024 Georgia Board of Health Care Workforce 2024 Composite Match Report).

-Our focus will be on two specific areas of action:
+GHEHI's focus is on two specific areas of action:

 (1) strengthening the entry pipelines into medical and nursing schools